 January 03, 2018

-Do you want to turn your child’s screen time into an educational experience?
+Do you want to turn your child’s screen time into a learning experience?
 Here are six recommendations for educational apps from Charlotte Gater, Head of Curriculum at Explore Learning.

 This is a wonderful, free, maths app and website.
-With videos and activities aimed at all different levels, it’s suitable for primary school children to adults.
+With videos and activities aimed at all different levels, it’s suitable for primary school children aged 5-11 as well as adults.
 Your child can select different topics to help them improve their maths skills and it’s a great resource for you too!
 If you want to brush up on your maths skills, it’s the perfect app or if your child is stuck on their homework you can watch helpful videos together to know how to tackle new concepts.

 One thing to note is that it is an American app so you need to get past the American spellings and a few different terms but trust me, it’s worth it.

-This app will help early readers to become confident with their phonics.
+This app will help early readers to become confident with their phonics, letters and sounds.
 Your child will take on different challenges set by the pirates, in order to make their way around several different islands.
-A really engaging way for your child to learn the building blocks of reading.
+A really engaging way for your child to grasp the building blocks of reading and language learning.

-These apps use fun animations to help youngster learn to read.
+These apps use fun animations to help youngsters learn to read.
 Brought to you by Nessy who specialise in supporting children with dyslexia.
-These apps are great for all learners, but really take in to consideration the needs of children with dyslexia.
+These apps are great for all learners, but really take into consideration the needs of children with dyslexia.